newlogic/newlogic-g2p/docs/deduplicator/gettingstarted.md

 DELETE /index/{id}
 ```

-Where `id` is what was used to index beneficiary
+Where `id` is what was used to index the beneficiary

 ## Allowed fields